wire report

 What happened

-According to The Guardian’s source item, Kevin Morby: Little Wide Open review – midwestern elegist mulls over the mystery of life’s big questions, (Dead Oceans) With help from Aaron Dessner, Bon Iver and Lucinda Williams, the Americana artist shares his uncertainties around his roots and relationships in unhurried, subtly melancholic songs The first track on Kevin Morby’s eighth album is called Badlands.
+According to The Guardian’s report, Kevin Morby: Little Wide Open review – midwestern elegist mulls over the mystery of life’s big questions, (Dead Oceans) With help from Aaron Dessner, Bon Iver and Lucinda Williams, the Americana artist shares his uncertainties around his roots and relationships in unhurried, subtly melancholic songs The first track on Kevin Morby’s eighth album is called Badlands.
 It refers to the unforgiving terrain of the American midwest and also comes freighted with pop cultural references: the title of Terrence Malick’s bleak 1973 neo-noir movie loosely based on the spree killings of Charles Starkweather; the ferocious track from Bruce Springsteen’s 1978 album Darkness on the Edge of Town that depicts the lot of a frustrated blue-collar worker “smashing in my guts” in a nowhere town.
 Unforgiving terrain, violence fuelled by nihilistic rage, frustration: the listener is thus primed for a song on which Morby, who was raised between the farmland of Missouri and the suburbs of Kansas City, paints a stark pi

 Context

 The development sits in VINI’s Culture file for readers following arts, entertainment, fashion, film, music, celebrity, and the business of culture.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-05-14T11:00:26+00:00.
+The report is dated 2026-05-14T11:00:26+00:00.

 What to watch